chrokh/toow-old/_sources/chapters/object-composition.md

 %- LEVEL 4: [**Abstract** dependency **injection**](abstract-dependency-injection)

 These four levels are *not* well established terms to describe types of composition.
-I'm suggesting this division as a way to make sense of the words "object composition" which ambigiously tend to refer to all four levels.
+I'm suggesting this division as a way to make sense of the term "object composition" which ambigiously tend to refer to all four levels.
-As we will discuss in a later chapter, levels three and four are also forms of [dependency injection](dependency-inversion).
+It will also help us understand how object composition relates to [dependency injection and inversion](dependency-inversion-principle) which is something that we'll talk about in a coming chapter.
+In short, levels 3 and 4 are forms of dependency injection, meaning ways to invert dependencies.

+We're only going to deal with concrete object composition in the following chapters, and only after we've covered some more ground will we talk about abstract composition.
-We're going to start by covering levels one and three, but we need to learn more before we can cover levels two and four.
+%We're going to start by covering levels one and three, but we need to learn more before we can cover levels two and four.
-In other words, we're going to start by only dealing with concrete dependencies and only start dealing with abstract dependencies later.

 %TODO: So how does the term dependency injection relate to our terminology?